NekoAlosama/AutoEq-nekomod/README.md

 ```

 ### Error-causing headphones
-There are no functional differences between the errors of each headphone below.
-The only difference is the line for `**headphone_kwargs` (earbud_kwargs or onear_kwargs), which differs between mic data providers.
-These headphones are put in the ['bad headphones' folder](./measurements/bad%20headphones).
-All of these are on-ear headphones, and they might not be the best measurements that were possible, so check the results and see if these appear in there from another provider.
+`**headphone_kwargs` (earbud_kwargs or onear_kwargs) differs between measurements.
+These headphones are placed in ['bad headphones' folder](./measurements/bad%20headphones).
+Check the results from other providers or from AutoEQ's results.
 - Stax SR-3 (Innerfidelity)
 - Apple iPod Ear Buds (sample B) (Innerfidelity)
 - Beats by Dr (Headphone.com)